Authenticating users with OpenID Connect

 Using Azure ActiveDirectory as identity provider

-This section describes how you configure your Azure AD for use with Crosser Cloud.
+This section describes how you configure your Azure AD for use with Crosser Control Center.

 Initial setup in Azure

-1. Configure Azure groups to be used for access rights in Crosser Cloud:
+1. Configure Azure groups to be used for access rights in Crosser Control Center:

-• Go to Azure Active Directory -> Groups and create the groups you want to use to set up access rights in Crosser Cloud, or use any existing groups.
+• Go to Azure Active Directory -> Groups and create the groups you want to use to set up access rights in Crosser Control Center, or use any existing groups.
 At least one group is needed.

 • Write down the Object ID of the group(s) (this is a guid).

-• Assign the users that should have access to Crosser Cloud to the right groups.
+• Assign the users that should have access to Crosser Control Center to the right groups.

-2. Create an App registration for Crosser Cloud:
+2. Create an App registration for Crosser Control Center:

 • Go to Azure Active Directory -> App Registrations and create a new App Registration.
 If you don’t have any other preferences choose Accounts in this organizational directory only (Standard Catalog only - Single tenant).